Rabbit-Proof Fence: Production

 The film is adapted from the book Follow the Rabbit-Proof Fence, by Doris Pilkington Garimara, an Aboriginal Australian.
 It is the second book of her trilogy documenting her family's stories.
-The other two books are Caprice: A Stockman’s Daughter (1991) and Under the Wintamarra Tree (2002).
+The other two books are Caprice: A Stockman's Daughter (1991) and Under the Wintamarra Tree (2002).

 Stills photographs in the film were made by well-known Aboriginal Australian photographer Mervyn Bishop.
 His work is held at the National Portrait Gallery of Australia.

 Reception

 Public reception

 The film stirred controversy in Australia relating to the government's historical policy of removing mixed-race Aboriginal children from their families in Aboriginal communities and placing them in state institutions.
 They became known as the Stolen Generations.

 Eric Abetz, a government minister, announced the publication of a leaflet criticising the film's portrayal of the treatment of Indigenous Australians, and demanded an apology from the filmmakers.
 Director Phillip Noyce suggested that instead the government should apologise to the numerous Indigenous people affected by the removal policy.

-Conservative commentators, such as Andrew Bolt, also attacked the historical accuracy of the film.
-Bolt criticised the numerous disparities between the film and Pilkington Garimara's novel.
-This angered the author, who said that Bolt had misquoted her.
-The academic Robert Manne in turn accused Bolt of historical denialism.
-Screenwriter Christine Olsen wrote a detailed response to Bolt's claims.
+Conservative commentators, such as Piers Akerman of Sydney's Daily Telegraph and Andrew Bolt of the Herald Sun, criticized the film's historical accuracy.
+Bolt attacked what he described as numerous disparities between the film and Pilkington Garimara's novel.
+Pilkington Garimara replied that Bolt had misquoted her.
+Screenwriter Christine Olsen wrote a detailed response to Bolt's claims, and academic Robert Manne accused Bolt of historical denialism.

 Olsen attributed the angry response among some of the public to the fact that it was based in events that were "demonstrably true" and well-documented.
 However, the filmmaker said that the film was meant primarily as a drama rather than a political or historical statement.
 Noyce said, "If drama comes from conflict, there's no greater conflict in Australian history than the conflict between Indigenous Australians and white settlers."

 The historian Keith Windschuttle also disputed the film's depiction of events.
 In his work The Fabrication of Aboriginal History, he wrote that Molly and the two other girls had been removed for their own welfare, and that the two older girls had been sexually involved with white men.
 Noyce and Olsen rejected these criticisms, stating that Windschuttle's research was incomplete.
 Pilkington Garimara denied Windschuttle's claims of sexual activity between her mother and local whites, stating that the claims were a distortion of history.